lyleresnick/lyleresnick.github.io/_drafts/A Crash Course on VIPER.md

 In the case of repeating touchable areas displayed by UITable and UICollectionViews, a touch event should be sent to the UITable- or UICollectionViewCell, respectively.
 The index can be accessed from the cell's collection and then sent with the event.

-**TODO: PLACE THIS:** It is also useful think of the arrows as data all flowing to the right.
+It is useful think of the arrows as if they all pointed to the right as if in a waterfall.
+This promotes the idea that data flows in one direction only.

 ### The ViewController